Land Registration Act 2002: Adverse possession

-The Act is known for the changes it has made to the rules regulating adverse possession in relation to registered land (the rules applicable to unregistered land remain the same, and 12 years possession is still required to obtain title).
+The act is known for the changes it has made to the rules regulating adverse possession in relation to registered land (the rules applicable to unregistered land remain the same, and 12 years possession is still required to obtain title).

-The Act provides that anyone who occupies registered land without permission from the owner and treats it as his own for 10 years is entitled to apply to be registered as owner, although the system introduced by the Act means that few claims will succeed.
-Specifically, according to paragraph 1(1) of Schedule 6 to the Act:
+The act provides that anyone who occupies registered land without permission from the owner and treats it as his own for 10 years is entitled to apply to be registered as owner, although the system introduced by the act means that few claims will succeed.
+Specifically, according to paragraph 1(1) of schedule 6 to the act:

-A person may apply to the registrar to be registered as the proprietor of a registered estate in land if he has been in adverse possession of the estate for the period of ten years ending on the date of the application.

 The Land Registry is obliged to notify the registered proprietor of the land that an application for possessory title has been made.
 The registered proprietor then has 65 business days to object to the registration.
-The objection may dispute the applicant's right to be registered as owner or, more usually, the registered proprietor will claim the benefit of the process found in paragraph 5 of Schedule 6.
+The objection may dispute the applicant's right to be registered as owner or, more usually, the registered proprietor will claim the benefit of the process found in paragraph 5 of schedule 6.
 This provides that a registered proprietor who objects has a further two years to evict the adverse possessor.
 It will be enough to secure eviction within these two years that the registered proprietor relies on their registered title.
 No other reason need be given.
 Failure to secure the eviction of the adverse possessor within these two years gives the adverse possessor the right to re-apply to be registered and such a second application will be successful.

 In three special cases, the adverse possessor may be registered as proprietor without having to wait for two further years and even if the proprietor objects.
 These special cases usually arise because the adverse possessor has some other reason for claiming ownership in addition to their possession for (at least) 10 years.